 Norris Trophy (Top defenseman): Cale Makar, Colorado Avalanche

 Although Makar has missed some time, when he’s been on the ice there’s been no defenseman capable of matching his contribution.
-The 23-year-old seems likely to be the top scoring blue liner by season’s end and he doesn’t sacrifice defensive responsibility to be such an offensive force.
+The 23-year-old trails only Nashville’s Roman Josi as the top scoring blue liner, and he doesn’t sacrifice defensive responsibility to be such an offensive force.

 Vezina Trophy (Top goaltender): Igor Shesterkin, New York Rangers

-Despite missing much of December, Shesterkin’s statistical case for this award is beyond reproach.
+Shesterkin’s statistical case for this award is beyond reproach as he tops the NHL in both goals against average and save percentage.
 The young Russian’s ascent has been one of the biggest reasons the Rangers have arrived ahead of schedule, and if he keeps up his current pace no one will want to face New York come playoff time.

 Calder Trophy (Top rookie): Mortiz Seider, Detroit Red Wings